marcoguerri/gpg-tpm2-keychain/README.md

 /home/gpg/tpm2-pkcs11/tools/tpm2_ptool.py addtoken --path /home/gpg/keys --pid=1 --sopin=<SO_PIN> --userpin=<USER_PIN> --label=t_gpg
 ```

-Create a transient key to link to the token
+Create a transient key linked to the token.
+We create first a primary key in the owner hierachy that will wrap our key.
 ```
 tpm2_createprimary -c primary.ctx
 ```

 The key needs to be created as migrateable and a policy which protects its migration needs to be assocaited to the key.
+We want to

-Generate the policy.
-Start by generating a signing key which is the one that will have to authorize migration.
+use a signed policy, so we generate first the signing key which will authorize the migration.
-Ideally this key should live yet on another system.

 ```
 tpm2_create -C primary.ctx  -u migration_authority.pub -r migration_authority.priv -p <PASSPHRASE_MIGRATION_AUTHORITY>